KLUE · Autonomous Reasoning Agent

 Outcome

 All four high-severity issues fixed on the dev branch before launch.
-The Docker socket mount was replaced with a scoped socket proxy.
-The container shipped as a non-root user.
+The container's access to its host was locked down to a narrow, controlled path.
+The container shipped with reduced privileges.
 Launch went out on schedule with no findings outstanding.

 Case Study III · Engagement record